TheresaLui/SelfHelpContent_v2/articles/microsoft.databoxedge/ase-scopingquestion9.md

 	     "id": "Management",
 	     "order": 400,
 	     "controlType": "dropdown",
-	     "displayLabel": "How do you plan to or are managing Kubernetes cluster", "watermarkText": "Choose an option",
+	     "displayLabel": "How do you plan to manage or how are you managing Kubernetes cluster", "watermarkText": "Choose an option",
              "dropdownOptions": [
                 {